zhangy6x/My_Website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Ph.D. in Metallurgical Engineering"
+  course = "Ph.D. in Metallurgical Eng."
   institution = "The University of Utah" year = 2017

 [[education.courses]]
-  course = "B.Eng. in Metallic Material Engineering" institution = "Hunan University of Technology" year = 2012
+  course = "B.E. in Metallic Material Eng." institution = "Hunan University of Technology" year = 2012